Karasjok Municipality

-The 5453 km2 municipality is the second largest by area out of the 356 municipalities in Norway.
-Karasjok is the 247th most populous municipality in Norway with a population of 2,584.
-The municipality's population density is 0.5 PD/km2 and its population has decreased by 6.6% over the previous 10-year period.
+The 5453 km2 municipality is the second largest by area out of the 357 municipalities in Norway.
+Karasjok is the 250th most populous municipality in Norway with a population of 2,565.
+The municipality's population density is 0.5 PD/km2 and its population has decreased by 4.9% over the previous 10-year period.

 A survey conducted on behalf of the Sami Language Council in the year 2000 showed that 94 percent of the population are Sami speakers.

 General information

-The municipality of Karasjok was established on 1 January 1866 when it was separated from the old Kistrand municipality.
+The municipality of Karasjok was established on 1 January 1866 when it was separated from the old Kistrand Municipality.
 Initially, the population of Karasjok was 515.
 The municipal borders have not changed since that time.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.